REG 04.00.02 – Public Records Requests

 2. PUBLIC RECORDS REQUESTS AND RELEASE OF INFORMATION

-2.1 Requests from News Media
+2.1 News Media Requests for Information

-2.2 Requests from Individuals
+2.2 Public Records Requests

-4. SPECIAL SERVICE CHARGE FOR EXTRAORDINARY PUBLIC RECORDS REQUESTS
+3. CHARGES FOR PUBLIC RECORDS REQUESTS